balderdashy/sails-docs/reference/websockets/resourceful-pubsub/subscribe.md

         return res.serverError(err);
       }

-      // Now we'll use the ids we found to subscribe our client socket to each of these records.
+      // Now we'll subscribe our client socket to each of these records.
-      User.subscribe(req, _.pluck(usersNamedLouie, 'id'));
+      User.subscribe(req, usersNamedLouie);

       // Now any time a user named "louie" or "louis" is modified or destroyed, our client socket
       // will receive a notification (as long as it stays connected anyways).